vasilvv/tls-cross-sni-resumption/draft-ietf-tls-cross-sni-resumption.md

 4.6.1.
 Notably, it still relies on the client ensuring that the server certificate is valid for the new SNI at the time of session resumption.

-If the origianl server's assertion regarding supporting cross-name resumption turns out to be incorrect, the server receiving a misdirected ticket will not be able to decrypt it, and will therefore reject it.
+If the original server's assertion regarding supporting cross-name resumption turns out to be incorrect, the server receiving a misdirected ticket will not be able to decrypt it, and will therefore reject it.
 This is secure, as session resumption may be safely rejected for any reason; however, such